Felony Battery

 Penalties for Felony Battery in Florida

 Felony battery is charged as a third-degree felony which is punishable by up to five (5) years in prison and a $5,000 fine.
-The crime of felony battery is classified as a Level 6 offense for purposes of its severity ranking under Florida’s Criminal Punishment Code.
+The crime of felony battery is classified as a Level 6 offense for its severity ranking under Florida’s Criminal Punishment Code.

 Finding a Lawyer for Felony Battery in Hillsborough County, FL